Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Concentrate on Positives: Be aware of the positive aspects of your character even when you’re feeling overwhelmed
+- Be Positive: Recognize your strengths and positive qualities of your role even when you’re feeling overwhelmed

-- Find help whenever you can: Ask a mentor for guidance or colleagues for business suggestions.
+- Ask for help whenever possible You can ask a mentor for advice or ask your colleagues for suggestions.

 Overcommitting Workload